Chemical Storage Safety

 Safety Reminders

-- Separate incompatible substances.
+- Separate incompatible chemicals.

-- Ensure storage areas are ventilated and dry.
+- Keep storage areas clean and organized.

 Ask the Crew

-- Are all stored chemicals labeled and organized?
+- Are all chemical containers labeled clearly?